Nodulaire/ELK-Ansible/Documentation/Information/Logstash-Info.md

 ## Sources files

 Contrary to other playbooks, logstash integrate the *src* directory.
 It contains files which we directly transfer to the hosts.

-TODO
+Those file containes groks and patterns.

 ## Install file

-You can find this file [here](../Playbooks/elk/logstash/tasks/install_logstash.yml).
+You can find this file [here](../../Playbooks/site.yml).
 I will describe the main part of the installation.

 ```yml
 - include_vars: '/home/administrateur/playbooks/elk/logstash/defaults/llogstash_options.yml'